Founder take-home

 #startup #founders #capTable

 With 1× non-participating preferred, an investor on a $10M check at a $100M exit chooses the higher of: (a) their $10M preference, or (b) their pro-rata share of the entire exit.
 They take one or the other — not both.
-With 2× participating preferred, the same investor takes $20M off the top AND then participates pro-rata in the remaining $80M.
-This 2x participating preferred waterfall calculator shows the impact: at a $100M exit, switching one $10M Series A check from 1× non-participating to 2× participating can cost founders $8–12M.
-That is why founder-friendly term sheets always specify 1× non-participating.
+With participating preferred at 2×, the same investor takes $20M off the top AND then participates pro-rata in the remaining $80M.
+On a $10M Series A at a $100M exit, flipping one check from 1× non-participating to 2× participating can cost founders $8–12M.
+That is why every founder-friendly term sheet pins this to 1× non-participating.
+The tool models capped participating too, where participation stops once the investor has earned a specified multiple of invested capital.

-Benchmarks for founder ownership: post-Seed founders own ~60%, post-Series A ~40%, post-Series B ~28%, post-Series C ~20%.
-Deviations from these ranges signal unusual valuations or aggressive option pool expansions.
-This cap table calculator for series a founders shows your trajectory across rounds, and the founder dilution calculator after series b view highlights when a 2× participating preferred or a 20% pre-money pool expansion has dragged your post-Series-B ownership below the 25% floor where future rounds become significantly more painful.
+Benchmarks for founder ownership in a modeled startup cap table: post-Seed founders hold ~60%, post-Series A ~40%, post-Series B ~28%, post-Series C ~20%.
+Deviations from these ranges signal unusual valuations, aggressive option pool expansions, or heavy SAFE stacks.
+This startup exit calculator shows the trajectory across rounds and highlights when participating preferred or a 20% pre-money pool expansion drags your post-Series-B ownership below the 25% floor where future rounds become materially more painful.

 SAFEs (Simple Agreements for Future Equity) convert to preferred stock on the next priced round, usually at the lower of (a) the valuation cap or (b) a discount to the priced round price.
-This saas cap table template with safes tool lets you model SAFEs as a stakeholder type with an invested amount; the conversion math is simplified to a fixed share count at model time so you can see how SAFE holders fit into the LP stack at exit.
+In a cap table template this tool models SAFEs as a stakeholder type with an invested amount; the conversion math is simplified to a fixed share count at model time so you can see how SAFE holders fit into the LP stack at exit without needing to re-run the whole template after each priced round.

 Pro-rata rights at exit and in follow-on rounds

 Pro-rata rights are future-round rights — they give an investor the right to maintain their ownership percentage in subsequent funding rounds.
-The pro rata rights calculator view in this tool flags every preferred stakeholder with pro-rata as a badge, but pro-rata does not affect exit waterfall math.
-What matters at exit is the shares and preferences on the cap table at that moment.
+In a cap table example, pro-rata rights are tracked as a badge on the stakeholder row but do not feed into the exit waterfall math.
+What matters at exit is the shares and preferences on the cap table at that moment, not future-round privileges.

 The classic option pool shuffle: VCs typically require a 10–20% pool expansion before the round closes (pre-money), which dilutes founders and existing investors but not the incoming VC.
-This cap table with option pool calculator surfaces that impact in the report card.
+In this cap table waterfall model the pool expansion is surfaced in the fairness report card.
 A 15% pre-money pool on a $30M pre-money Series A effectively reduces the founders' valuation by ~$4.5M before the new check arrives.

-How much do founders walk away with at exit?
+How much founders walk away with at exit

-At a $100M exit with clean Series A terms (1× non-participating, weighted avg broad, 15% ESOP), founders typically clear $35M–$48M.
+At a $100M exit with clean Series A terms (1× non-participating, weighted-average broad, 15% ESOP), founders typically clear $35M–$48M.
 With 2× participating and full ratchet, the same exit produces $12M–$20M for founders.
-The difference is the cost of bad term sheet negotiation.
-This founder take home at exit calculator models both scenarios side by side using the Scenario A vs B Compare panel, with a delta table showing exactly how many millions changed hands.
-The preferred stock waterfall calculator view breaks the impact down per stakeholder so you can spot which term moved which dollar.
+The difference is the cost of bad term-sheet negotiation.
+This startup exit calculator models both scenarios side by side using the Scenario A vs B Compare panel, with a delta table showing exactly how many millions changed hands.
+The exit waterfall view breaks the impact down per stakeholder so you can spot which term moved which dollar.

 Frequently asked questions

-How much do founders keep at a $100M exit?
+How much do founders walk away with at a $100M exit?

 It depends entirely on the preference stack.
-With clean terms (1× non-participating, standard weighted average), founders typically clear 35–50% of a $100M exit after 2 rounds.
-With a 2× participating preferred stack and full ratchet, the same founders can clear under 20%.
-Use the tool to model your actual terms.
+With clean terms (1× non-participating preferred, weighted-average anti-dilution, 15% ESOP), founders typically clear 35–50% of a $100M exit after two rounds.
+With a 2× participating preferred stack and full-ratchet anti-dilution, the same founders can clear under 20%.
+Use the exit waterfall slider to model your actual terms across the full $1M–$10B exit range.

 How do SAFEs convert in a cap table?

 SAFEs convert to preferred stock on the next priced round, usually at the lower of (a) the valuation cap or (b) a discount to the priced round price.
-Our calculator treats SAFEs as a stakeholder type with an "invested" amount; the conversion math is simplified to a fixed share count at model time.
+In a cap table template, SAFEs are modeled as a stakeholder type with an invested amount; the conversion math is typically simplified to a fixed share count at model time so they flow into the LP stack at exit alongside the priced preferred.

 What are pro-rata rights and do they affect exit math?

-Pro-rata rights give an investor the right to maintain their ownership % in future rounds.
-They do not affect exit waterfall math — that is determined by the shares and preferences on the cap table at exit time.
-The tool flags pro-rata rights as a badge but does not include them in the waterfall.
+Pro-rata rights give an investor the right to maintain their ownership percentage in future rounds.
+They do not affect exit waterfall math — exit math is determined by the shares and preferences on the cap table at the moment of exit.
+The tool flags pro-rata rights as a badge for completeness but does not include them in the waterfall calculation.

-Yes — 100% free, no signup, no email required, no feature gates.
+Yes — 100% free, no signup, no email, no feature gates.
 Runs entirely in your browser, nothing is uploaded.
 Save your cap table to a shareable URL or export as PNG/CSV.
 No watermark.

 Related Tools